 Throughout the three-year program, students also complete the following program activities and benchmarks, in collaboration with the program directors, doctoral faculty, and their dissertation chair and committee members:

 A student must pass formal, comprehensive written examinations before being admitted to candidacy for the degree.
-These examinations will be administered in accordance with policies in effect in the Education and Organizational Learning and Leadership Program and the College of Education.
+These examinations will be administered in accordance with policies in effect in the Educational and Organizational Learning and Leadership Program and the College of Education.
 If a student fails the comprehensive examination for a second time, he/she will be removed from the program.